 Brazoria County is comprised of soils within the Coast Prairie and Coast Saline Prairie land resource area.
 Soils within these areas and the city range from deep, dark-colored clays and loams in the south, and deep, dark-gray, neutral to slightly acid clay loams and clays in the north.
-Soils within the Coast Saline Prairie, in which a majority of the city sits, have very slow surface drainage due to the water table being located at or near the surface and elevation ASL is only a few feet.
-Expansive soils refer to those that are clayrich.
+Soils within the Coast Saline Prairie, in which a majority of the city sits, have very slow surface drainage due to the water table being located at or near the surface and elevation ASL is only a few feet.9 Expansive soils refer to those that are clayrich.
 Due to their clay content, these soils can absorb large quantities of water that cause them to expand, whereas in dry periods the soils will contract and cause the ground to shrink and crack.
-In areas where development exists, these soils can cause issues with slab-on-grade foundations and infrastructure due to the potential uneven change in volume.
-This can cause subsidence, cracked foundations, broken pipes, or other detrimental effects on buried infrastructure.
-And the City of Angleton is covered primarily with moderate and high swell potential soils.
+In areas where development exists, these soils can cause issues with slab-on-grade foundations, broken pipes, or other detrimental effects on buried infrastructure.10,11 The City of Angleton is covered primarily with moderate and high swell potential soils.
 There are very small pockets of land within the city that have low swelling potential.
 Figure 3.4 below shows the expansive soils and shrink-swell potential for the city.
 Full-size maps can be found in Appendix B.